CMU-313/CMU-313.github.io/assignments/HW4.md

 ## Starter code, data, and repository

-Create a new team repository by following this link for your team, which will clone starter data and code:
+Create a new team repository using this repository as a template.

-NEED GH CLASSROOM LINKS
+The starter code includes:

-There is an example flask-based app in the `apps` directory.
+- an example flask-based app in the `apps/` directory.
 Use this as a template to build and deploy the microservice.
-You may wish to use this article and this repository as resources on building and saving a scikit-learn model, and then deploying it using flask.
+You may wish to use this article and this repository as resources on building and saving a scikit-learn model, and then deploying it using flask. **MAKE SURE** to read the `README.MD` of the repository to learn about and use Pipenv, as it will allow for hassle-free collaboration.
-**MAKE SURE** to read the `README.MD` of the repository to learn about and use Pipenv, as it will allow for hassle-free collaboration.
+- a default model under `apps/`, which can be explored with the jupyter notebook (`model_build.ipnyb`).
+You will need to create a better-performing model as a part of this homework.

 This starter code uses arguments from the query string (specifically age, health, and absences) to query the model.
 This can/should be expanded or replaced as a part of your implementation (note that the API also accepts JSON requests).